 The quality of motion blur reduction will depend on many things, including your system rig, monitor, video game and picture/driver settings.

-Games will look the best when your refresh rate is close or equal to the frame rate which can be difficult to achieve since most motion blur reduction technologies cannot work at the same time as FreeSync or G-SYNC variable refresh rate.
+Games will look the best when your refresh rate is over or equal to your frame rate, which can be challenging to achieve since most motion blur reduction technologies cannot work at the same time as FreeSync or G-SYNC.